• Mumbai, India

-Five years ago, Smith had started experiencing difficulty in swallowing food, indigestion, and heartburns.
+Five years ago, Smith had started experiencing difficulty in swallowing food, indigestion, and heartburn.
 After ignoring a month, Smith visited a nearby doctor.
 The doctor examined Smith’s abdomen but found nothing abnormal.
 He prescribed a few medications.
-The medications helped him give some relief but after 15-20 days, the problems started bothering him again.
+The medications helped him get some relief, but after 15-20 days, the problems started bothering him again.

 He decided to meet a gastroenterologist.
-The doctor suggested gastroscopy and blood tests to Smith.
+The doctor suggested gastroscopy and blood tests for Smith.

-Smith underwent the gastroscopy, the doctor detected a tumor in Smith’s esophagus and the doctor suspected it was a malignant tumor.
+Smith underwent a gastroscopy, and the doctor detected a tumor in Smith’s esophagus, and the doctor suspected it was a malignant tumor.
 The doctor recommended a CT scan to investigate further.
 The CT scan reflected that the tumor was present in local lymph nodes and had not spread from the esophagus into other organs.

-Smith and his family was shocked to hear that.
-However, Smith’s best friend Danny and business partner motivated the family to fight cancer and suggested he not take any risk and go for esophageal cancer treatment in India.
+Smith and his family were shocked to hear that.
+However, Smith’s best friend Danny and business partner motivated the family to fight cancer and suggested that he not take any risks and go for esophageal cancer treatment in India.
 Danny already knew MedicoExperts as he did his mother’s knee replacement surgery in India.
 Danny gave the MedicoExperts contact details to Smith.

 Smith decided to come to India with his wife for the treatment.

-After 15 Days, Smith and Linda came to India for treatment, and Smith got admitted to the hospital.
-The evaluation was performed to check the current condition of cancer.
-Reports came and the examination confirmed that cancer had not spread to adjacent tissue or organs and that it had entered only a few immediately adjacent lymph cells.
+After 15 days, Smith and Linda came to India for treatment, and Smith got admitted to the hospital.
+The evaluation was performed to check the current condition of the cancer.
+Reports came, and the examination confirmed that cancer had not spread to adjacent tissue or organs and that it had entered only a few immediately adjacent lymph cells.

-After the successful surgery, Smith is slowly getting back into the day-to-day routine slowly and a revaluation test was performed, the reports verified the successful removal of cancer.
+After the successful surgery, Smith is slowly getting back into the day-to-day routine,e and a reevaluation test was performed; the reports verified the successful removal of cancer.

-Smith and Linda was very happy with the outcome and thanked the doctor and MedicoExperts.
+Smith and Linda were very happy with the outcome and thanked the doctor and MedicoExperts.

-Before starting the discussions on different treatments option, let’s first understand what esophageal cancer is?
+Before starting the discussions on different treatment options, let’s first understand what esophageal cancer is?

 Cancer starts when cells in the inner lining of the esophagus grow out of control.
 A tumor can occur anywhere along the length of the esophagus, including the place where the esophagus and stomach meet.

-What are the different types of Esophageal Cancer?
+What are the Different Stages of Esophageal Cancer?

 There are different stages for different types of Esophageal cancer.
 Doctors use a tool called as TNM system to describe the stage of cancer: